srinivasaprasanna-vit/ytmd-clone/README.md

 This project is based on the incredible work by the [YTMD Developers](https://github.com/ytmd-devs/ytmd).
-Please refer to [`README_origin.md`](./README_origin.md) for full attribution and original
+Please refer to [`README_origin.md`](./README_origin.md) for full attribution and original Please consider contributing to the root repositories of this clone and help the root developers.

 ---